bond005/deep_ner/README.md

 Breaking Changes
 -----

+**Breaking changes in version 0.0.3**
+- a little misprint in the setup.py has been fixed.

 **Breaking changes in version 0.0.2**
 - serialization and deserialization with the `pickle` have been improved, and dependencies have been updated.